Facts CA Massage Therapists Need to Know About the Massage Therapy Act and CAMTC

 The CAMTC already has the authority to deny, suspend or revoke certificates based on court convictions, so it shouldn’t even require an amendment to the Massage Therapy Act to make this very small change in procedure that would make a world of difference in protecting legitimate massage therapists.
 The resulting savings could be allocated to hiring staff to vastly improve their turn-around time for issuing certificates and approving schools.

 The most widespread criticism against the CAMTC is the extensive turn-around time for applicants.
-Beverly May reported at the CAMTC Board of Directors meeting June 8, 2017 that it takes about 75 days for certificates to be issued after applications are received, but the reality is that that it takes 6 months or longer according to a significant number of massage therapists.
+Beverly May reported at the CAMTC Board of Directors meeting June 8, 2017 that it takes about 75 days for certificates to be issued after applications are received, but the reality is that that it takes 6 months or longer according to the majority of massage therapists who have spoken up.

-That’s still 2.5 - 6 or more months that applicants have to wait to begin their career in CA after completing their education and applying for CAMTC certification.
-The CAMTC doesn’t volunteer this fact to prospective applicants, so most are completely unprepared when they graduate massage school expecting to start their careers a week or two later.
+Even 2.5 months is an excessive wait for applicants to begin their career in CA after completing their education and applying for CAMTC certification.
+The CAMTC certainly doesn’t volunteer the fact to prospective applicants that it may take half a year or longer.
+Most therapists are completely unprepared for this reality when they graduate massage school expecting to start their careers a week or two later.

 The funds that can be freed up from discarding their PSD’s unnecessary and unconstitutional disciplinary hearings would go a long way in shortening that turn-around time, improve their PR, and likely increase new applications -which the CAMTC desperately needs to counter their unsustainable business model.

 The CAMTC Board of Directors meeting today revealed that:

 - January 2017 revenue was 7.5% lower than in 2016.